Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Methodology

-The semantic slots are constrained as follows: \begin{itemize} \item \textbf{\texttt{reference}}: a noun phrase denoting the larger structure containing the target (e.g., ``arch''). \item \textbf{\texttt{position}}: one or more words indicating the position of the target within \texttt{reference}. \item \textbf{\texttt{ordinal}}: a ordinal number indexing target order within \texttt{reference} (such as, ``first'' and ``second''). \item \textbf{\texttt{color}}: the pixel color of the target. \item \textbf{\texttt{perspective}}: one supplemental modifier (e.g., ``close to you'') defined relative to the builder's viewpoint in the full scene. \end{itemize}
+The semantic slots are constrained as follows: \begin{itemize}[] \item \textbf{\texttt{reference}}: a noun phrase denoting the larger structure containing the target (e.g., ``arch''). \item \textbf{\texttt{position}}: one or more words indicating the position of the target within \texttt{reference}. \item \textbf{\texttt{ordinal}}: a ordinal number indexing target order within \texttt{reference} (such as, ``first'' and ``second''). \item \textbf{\texttt{color}}: the pixel color of the target. \item \textbf{\texttt{perspective}}: one supplemental modifier (e.g., ``close to you'') defined relative to the builder's viewpoint in the full scene. \end{itemize}

-Additionally, we require GPT-4 to output an ID to verify whether the model has correctly identified the target we initialized.
-The instruction explicitly requests internal Chain-of-Thought reasoning to improve reliability, while requiring that only the final JSON be emitted.
-This combination of a closed-form grammar and a typed schema reduces variance, facilitates strict validation, and simplifies downstream parsing for automatic evaluation and dataset curation.
-Finally, the short synthetic expression is parsed from the JSON output.
+Additionally, GPT-4 must output an explicit ID to verify target identification.
+The instruction requests CoT reasoning for reliability, while constraining the output to the final JSON only; this closed-form grammar and typed schema reduce variance, enabling strict validation.
+The short synthetic REs are then extracted from the JSON.